iamsrp/pymecca/README.md

    sudo apt-get install python-dev sudo pip install pygatt

 You will also need to determine the MAC address of your Meccabrain's Bluetooth connection.
-Something like "hcitool scan" should do the job.
+Something like "sudo hcitool lescan" should do the job.